JanaKhanji/JanaKhanji/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a Web developer
+I am a Web developer.
+In the past few years, I have learned and used Angular, ReactJS, Ionic to build some personal and freelancing projects.
+As a developer, I have always felt the need to learn more and build more.

-### some of my fav technologies:
+### Some of my fav technologies:
 - ReactJS
 - Angular
 - Ionic